 - Sewing machine and (optional) serger

 - Iron and ironing board

-Feel free to have fun with colour!
-My PUL was a bright blue, (bought on sale) and I went with a bright coloured patterned fabric from my stash for the outside.
-Using colour and pattern was a bit of a lesson learned from past treat bag experiences.
+Feel free to have fun with colour.
+My PUL was a bright blue and I went with a bright coloured patterned fabric from my craft stash for the outside.
+Using colour and pattern was a bit of a lesson learned from my past treat bag experiences.
 Light colours and plain fabrics are more vulnerable to stains.
 Not that the dogs care, but dingy fabric just seems kind of dirty, even when it isn’t.
 As a bonus, the PUL lining helps reduce potential staining from treats on the outside of the bag.

 Polyurethane Laminated Fabric (PUL)

 My treat bags use a supplier certified food safe PUL fabric for the liner.
 It’s waterproof, flexible, durable, and very washable.
 The same material is used in reusable food wraps, fabric sanitary pads, washable nappies, and other heavy use, heavy wash items.
 It’s great for making slim but durable treat bags that will need to withstand a lot of use and washing.
 PUL isn’t plastic free; however, these bags will get a whole lot of use compared to a baggie.
 Plus both the outer fabric and the liner were scraps in my craft stash.
 The bright blue PUL pieces used in these treat bags were offcuts from leftover from making belly band dog diapers for Oli.